biosaxs-dev/molass-develop/chapters/11/ai_assisted.md

    - 🧑‍💻 I added Rule 4, titled **"Redirect Context When Necessary,"** to address this gap.
 The rule emphasizes the developer's responsibility to identify when the current approach is no longer effective and to guide the AI accordingly.
    - 🤖 The AI contributed actionable examples, such as updating prompts and providing additional context, to make the rule practical and easy to apply.

+6. **Improve Readability:**
+   - 🧑‍💻 To make Rule 4 more engaging and relatable, I proposed a note referencing Thomas Kuhn's concept of a "Paradigm Shift" to help readers understand it more deeply.
+   - 🤖 The AI suggested phrasing the note to connect the practical action of redirecting context with the broader philosophical idea of driving innovation and progress.
+   - 💡 **Tip:** Adding contextual notes or analogies can help readers connect abstract principles to real-world applications, making the content more memorable and impactful.

 By following this process, the Core Rules evolved into a more comprehensive and balanced framework, addressing both the strengths and limitations of AI tools like GitHub Copilot.

 ## Final Note[^4]